Menu

 Granite design trends • Light whites and neutrals

-Light Granite Worktops: Colonial White and River White for 2026
+Light Granite Worktops: New Ivory and River White for 2026

 One of the clearest shifts in granite design for 2026 is the move towards lighter, calmer surfaces.
 In place of busier traditional patterns, homeowners are choosing white and neutral-toned granite that feels softer, cleaner and more refined within the overall kitchen scheme.